 Basically, nachos are corn tortilla chips topped with a warm sauce, usually cheese and then garnished with almost anything!
 On many Sunday’s, my Mom would prepare a big skillet of queso panela con chile and salsa.
 She would simple serve it with warm corn tortillas, tostadas or pan bolillo.

 Over the years, chilaquiles became an inexpensive way to feed a large family.
 They can be prepared with any of your favorite warmed salsa or enchilada sauce.
 Add in some shredded chicken, carne asada, guisados or pork to make it a complete meal.
-Top with an egg or garnish with pickled onions, jalapeños, Mexican crema and fresh cilantro.
-The traditional chilaquiles are made by tossing the chips directly into the warm salsa in the skillet, but I find the chips get too soggy for my liking.
+Top with an egg or garnish with pickled onions, jalapeños, Mexican crema, and fresh cilantro.
+The traditional chilaquiles are made by tossing the chips directly into the warm salsa in the skillet, but If you leave them in too long, they get soggy.
 This is a great recipe for any day of the week and you can prepare a quicker version with a few premade ingredients from the market.
 Great dish for leftovers!

 3 cups Everyday Mole Sauce, 3 cups shredded (cooked) chicken,